Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Grand Jeepney Parade

-The jeepney started off as a temporary fix to the problem of public transportation in the country after the Second World War.
+The jeepney started as a temporary fix to the public transportation problem in the country after the Second World War.
 The fact that it continues as a popular means of transferring from one point to another means that it has become one of the few remaining icons of Filipino heritage.

-These specialized open-air minivans are colorful, with festive colors painted in both its interiors and exteriors.
+These specialized open-air minivans are colorful, with festive colors painted in their interiors and exteriors.
 It is especially useful in Metro Manila, where the traffic can be quite terrible during peak hours.

 Rice Terraces in Batad photo by eesti